fallow64/stardewplugin/README.md

     - Problem:
       - Either entirely custom Minecraft building (i.e. dirt house)
       - Or blueprints that you can spawn
+      - For now, keep the player in survival.
+Near the end of development we can modify this.
 - Common areas
   - All NPCs and progress barriers are sent client-side
   - Option to show other players or not